Why do i need an artist assitant?

 (At least that's how I describe it, haha.)

 On the bright side, there's more freedom than ever before!
-This also means the majority of responsibility to get ahead falls into your hands.
+This also means the majority of responsibility to get ahead falls in your hands.

 You win some, you lose some.
 To win more and lose less make sure you get Artist Assistant!